 9. Dum Makai Masala

 Ubiquitous across Punjabi homes, dum makai masala – mostly enjoyed with naans or paratha – is a scrumptious take on sweet corn.
 For it, you need to temper whole masalas in ghee, along with Punjabi garam masala, and cook the corn in an onion-tomato gravy, which is uplifted further with the use of mawa and a cashew-and-watermelon-seed paste.
-Use charcoal to take things up a notch and breathe smoky flavours into your dish.
+Use charcoal to take things up a notch and breathe smoky flavours into this corn recipe.